syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ### Delete a row

 To delete a row, select any row and click the **Delete** toolbar button.
 Deleting operation will initiate the OnActionBegin event with RequestType as Delete.
-Now, we can delete the record from the database by calling **DeleteBook()** method of LibraryService with the selected record`s primary key value.
+Now, you can delete the record from the database by calling **DeleteBook()** method of LibraryService with the selected record`s primary key value.
 Refer to the following code example.

 ```c#
 public void ActionBeginHandler(ActionEventArgs<Book> Args)